InstituteforDiseaseModeling/idmtools/README.md

     ```
 2. Restart
 3.
    a.
-If you do a Linux istro installed already through WSL run the following command in a powershell windows
+If you do a Linux Distro installed already through WSL run the following command in a powershell windows
        ```powershell
        wsl --set-version <Distro> 2
        ```